 ATONEMENT

+So, we can begin to see how these amazing silver sockets stood as a picture that symbolized redemption and atonement.
 They were very important, yet they could not be seen.
-The silver sockets were hidden.
+The silver sockets were completely hidden beneath the ground.
 They worked like anchors, keeping everything firm and steady.
-Without them; nothing would hold in place.
+Without them; nothing in the Tent of the Tabernacle would hold in place.

-Of course this reminds me of the song with the lyrics which say, “LORD you are more precious than silver.”
-We should all be thanking God every day for those precious silver sockets of redemption.
+Of course, this reminds me of the popular worship song with the popular lyrics which say, “LORD you are more precious than silver.”
+All Christians should be grateful to God for how he taught us about the process of redemption through those precious silver sockets.

-This silver socketed foundation of the wilderness tabernacle is probably the one part of the tabernacle that was not like a shadow of the heavenly tabernacle.
+This silver socketed foundation of the wilderness tabernacle became the one part of the tabernacle which was not a shadow of the heavenly tabernacle.
+It had one difference.
+In the heavenly tabernacle, there is no silver.

 UNSEEN REDEMPTION

-Every person who enters into The Kingdom of Heaven will have experienced a redemption process from their earthly life.
-It happens through their relationship with Christ.
-Each person will have gone through a type of wilderness experience where they leave the old sinful life behind and enter into the service of God.
+Every person who enters into The coming Kingdom of Heaven will have experienced a redemption process from the days of their earthly life.
+All of the redemption process happens daily while on this earth through relationship with Christ.
+By the time of reaching eternity, each person will have passed through a type of wilderness experience where they will leave the old sinful life behind and enter into the new life of service to God.

 CLOTHED WITH REDEMPTION AND ATONEMENT

-Further, this redemption is not visible to the eye.
-It will not even be seen when these souls are found in heaven.
-The fact remains that everyone in heaven would have been through a redemptive process during their earthly life.
-This is a basic concept everyone entering into the heavenly places must experience before finding the doorway to holiness.
+We know that this process called redemption is not visible to the eye.
+The fact remains that everyone who completes the transformation of redemption will find themselves in God’s eternal kingdom.
+All of these spirits would have been through an anchoring and securing process during their earthly life.
+This is a basic concept that works through everyone entering into the heavenly places.
+All of God’s faithful must experience such an invisible change before finding the doorway to holiness.

 ONE RAMSON FOR ALL

-The price is the same for every soul.
+Like the half-shekel for each man of Israel, there is a price to be paid redeemed spirit of today.
 It does not matter who they are or how much they have or have not sinned.
+The same price is required for all.

-Here again, we can see so many shadows and types of Christ in the elements of the wilderness tabernacle.
+Here again, we can see so many shadows and types of Christ hiding within the elements of the wilderness tabernacle.